After a storm, we’re focused on getting life back to normal safely and as quickly as possible

 We know you need information to make plans, and we pledge to keep you informed throughout the restoration effort.
 Our estimated restoration times are based on the amount of damage a storm inflicts on the electric system and the resources we have available.

-Please help us keep the phone lines open for emergency calls and only contact us to report a downed power line or other emergency.
+Please help us keep the phone lines open for emergency calls and only contact us to report a downed power line or other emergencies.

 Yes!
 Customers can help in several ways: